bird-bench/BIRD-Interact/README.md

 docker compose up --build
 ```
 4. Interact with the database
-You can use the `perform_query_on_postgresql_databases()` function in the `evaluation/src/postgresql_utils.py` file to interact with the each database.
+You can use the `perform_query_on_postgresql_databases()` function in the `evaluation/src/postgresql_utils.py` file to interact with each database.
 The function will return the result of the query.
 5. Run the evaluation script inside the so_eval_env container
 ```bash
 docker compose exec so_eval_env bash